sentilo/sentilo/docs/api_docs/services/catalog/create_sensors.rst

 Adding several sensors
 ~~~~~~~~~~~~~~~~~~~~~~

-In case it is necessary to add a serie of sensors, the request will be
+In case it is necessary to add a set of sensors, the request will be
 very similar to the previous one, modifying the message body:

 ::